 AR was initially applied in field service as a tool to remove barriers during diagnostic procedures.
 Now, it is enabling field service teams to provide remote assistance to their customers.
 Here, we'll explore what the increased adoption and performance of AR means for field service.

-In the past, this was often accomplished through apprenticeship and training programs.
-But increasingly, knowledge capture tools are enabling organizations to maintain institutional knowledge automatically.
+When experienced technicians leave, they take their knowledge with them.
+The challenge for field service organizations is capturing that knowledge for new technicians.
+In the past, this was accomplished through apprenticeship and training programs, but knowledge capture tools are enabling organizations to maintain institutional knowledge automatically.

 Moving forward, field service organizations could continue to use contactless field service options to serve customers.
 Not only do these capabilities keep their technicians safe, but they can also provide clients and end-users with more flexible service options.